-At the Open Evening and thereafter, prospective students who wish to be considered for admission to the school in September 2017 may complete an Application for Entry online (www.shsb.org.uk).
-All applications received by the school before 2nd December will be given equal consideration.
-We will consult your current school for information on your likely progress, then early in the new year we will make offers subject to the constraints of numbers within subjects and within the Sixth Form as a whole.
-N.B.
-Space in our Sixth Form is limited, so we cannot guarantee a place to every student who achieves or is predicted to achieve the minimum entry threshold.
+Prospective students who wish to be considered for admission to the school in September 2020 must complete an Application for Entry online at www.shsb.org.uk.
+All applications received by 2nd December 2019 will be given equal consideration.
+We will require confirmation of your predicted grades and early in 2020 we will make offers, subject to the constraints of numbers within subjects and within the Sixth Form as a whole.
+N.B. space in our Sixth Form is limited, so we cannot guarantee a place for every student who achieves or is predicted to achieve the minimum entry threshold.

-We always welcome applications from students who are serious about wishing to join us, but do bear in mind that the frivolous acceptance of offers (i.e. one not subsequently honoured in the uptake) prevents us from making a place available to another student.
+We always welcome applications from students who are serious about wishing to join us, but do bear in mind that if you accept but do not intend to take up the offer, this prevents us from making a place available to another student.